RichardVickerstaff/rake-n-bake/README.md

 Handy Tips for new tasks
 ------------------------
-- All tasks loaded by `lib/rake_n_bake.rb` will have access to the `RakeNBake::AssistantBaker`.
+- All tasks loaded by `lib/rake_n_bake.rb` will have access to the `RakeNBake::Baker`.
 This is intended for truely common things, like logging out when a particular step runs or passes.

 Contributing
 ------------